-Standards Grade Reference 1.
-Each department should have a named Mental Health Lead.
+Standards Grade Reference Each department should have a named Mental Health Lead.
 F 2.
-A policy in place for assessing and observing patients should be in place for those considered to be high or medium risk of self-harm, suicide, or leaving before assessment and treatment are complete.
-F Recommendations Self-harm: assessment, management and preventing recurrence Guidance NICE 3 .
+EDs should have a policy in place for assessing and observing patients for those considered to be high or medium risk of self-harm, suicide, or leaving before assessment and treatment are complete.
+F Recommendations Self-harm: assessment, management and preventing recurrence Guidance NICE 3.
 EDs should have a policy which clearly states when patients can or cannot be searched.
 This should be compliant with relevant legislation.
 Searches which are for the clinical safety of the patient should be conducted by clinical staff rather than security guards.
-D Mental Health Toolkit - RCEM 2022 4 .
+D Mental Health Toolkit - RCEM 2022 4.
 ED and mental health teams should have joint pathways which promote parallel assessment of patients with both physical and mental health needs.
 NICE guidance states that psychosocial assessment should not be delayed until after medical treatment is completed.
-F Side by side Consensus statement - 2020 Recommendations Self-harm: assessment, management and preventing recurrence Guidance NICE 5 .
-Is there an appropriate area in ED available where patients with mental health problem could be observed? (i.e., A designated quieter/safer area than a regular cubicle) Α Quality statement 5: Safe physical environments Quality standards NICE 6 .
-Departments should follow their trust's policy for restrictive intervention and should follow guidance for Rapid F Restrictive interventions for managing violence and aggression in adults - NICE Pathways
+F Side by side Consensus statement - 2020 Recommendations Self-harm: assessment, management and preventing recurrence Guidance NICE 5.
+EDs should have an appropriate area available where patients with mental health problem can be observed (i.e., A designated quieter/safer area than a regular cubicle) A Quality statement 5: Safe physical environments Quality standards NICE 6 .
+EDs should follow their trust's policy for restrictive intervention and should follow guidance for Rapid F Restrictive interventions for managing violence and aggression in adults - NICE Pathways